-Benefits of Plant Medicines for Smudging
+Benefits of Specific Plants for Smudging

 Any of these plant medicines mentioned below can be placed in a shell, a clay bowl or an open fire.
 Take the time to witness the smoke purifying and rising, allow the smell of the herbs and incense to bring you into a place of pure presence.
 As you call forth your prayers, visions, or intentions stay curious, open and full of heart as you engage in your smudging ceremony.

 Here are a few of the plant medicines used for smudging and the symbolic meaning behind them:

 Sage offers clarity, vision, strength and wisdom; it is known as a medicine for Women.

 Sage is used traditionally in Native North American, First Nations and Indigenous cultures to represent the life force and maternal lineage of women.
 Sage can be gathered and bundled to dry in a stick or a smudge stick can be purchased already dried.